General

 By having such a long history and being open source, Password Pusher has been reviewed by many eyes.
 It has been used by and audited many organizations and individuals over the years.

-Push payloads are deleted entirely on expiration and the audit log is maintained indefinitely.
+Push and request payloads are deleted entirely on expiration and the audit log is maintained indefinitely.
 The less data Password Pusher holds, the better.

 If you still have concerns regarding trust, safety and security, feel free to review the code, post any questions that you may have and consider running it internally at your organization instead.